-Entry Requirement: In order to study Year 13 Visual Art (Design), you must have studied and passed Year 12 Visual Art in either Painting, Design or Photography unless otherwise specified on an individual basis at the discretion of the HOD of Visual Art.

-Course outline: Student will research - typography and topic.
+In order to study Year 13 Visual Art (Design), you must have studied and passed Year 12 Visual Art in either Painting, Design or Photography unless otherwise specified on an individual basis at the discretion of the HOD of Visual Art.
+22 Level 3 credits Student will research - typography and topic.
 They will use drawing and digital imagery to complete a triple A1 panel portfolio displaying a wide range of design ideas, skills and techniques.

-Assessment: Students will complete 2 internal assignments 8 credits and 1 external assignment 14 credits.

-Cost: Printing expenses + Portfolio Boards $\times 3 = 12
+Students will complete 2 internal assignments 8 credits and 1 external assignment 14 credits.
+Printing expenses + Portfolio Boards $\times 3 = $12$